iam-manzoor/Python-Learning/Day-7/Practice/Practice.md

 3. Search the word `learning` exist in a file or not.

 4. Find the word `learning` and the print the line number where it exist, if not found return `-1`

+5. From a file containing numbers seperated by comma, Print the count of even numbers.